SoftwareTestingTrends/github-action-task-1/notes.md

 # Practice Drill:
 1. Create a new action on a GitHub repository & trigger the action manually.
-2. Practive workflow creation with below type of events:
+2. Practice workflow creation with below type of events:
 * push event
 * scheduled event
 * pull-request event, and